nalinwadhwa02/Vectorized-Glibc/notes/codeblocks.md

 - [TODO]: Not sure which return codeblock is most widely used.
 For now, going with this.

 Description: Zero upper vector registers and return with xtest.
 NB: Use VZEROALL to avoid RTM abort triggered by VZEROUPPER inside transactionally.
-Zeroing registers is good for performance (see Section 6.3 of [Agner Fog&#39;s Calling Conventions](https://www.agner.org/optimize/calling_conventions.pdf)).
+Zeroing registers is good for performance (see Section 6.3 of [Agner Fog's Calling Conventions](https://www.agner.org/optimize/calling_conventions.pdf)).

 Code: